 find / -name httpd.conf

-If you are using a Windows-based server, you can easily enable the Keep-Alive extension using the command line.
+If you use a Windows-based server, enable the Keep-Alive extension through the command line.

 The following command will enable it:

 appcmd set config /section:httpProtocol /allowKeepAlive:true